bitfocus/companion-module-birddog-converters/README.md

-# companion-module-birddog-studio
+# companion-module-birddog-converters

-Module to control BirdDog Studio and Mini.
+This module allows you to control BirdDog NDI encoders and decoders.

-For more info take a look at the file: "Help.MD" and LICENSE
+For more info take a look at the file: [HELP.md](./companion/HELP.md) and LICENSE

-## Changes
+## Changelog

+### v2.0.0

+- Major
+  - Updated for Companion v3 compatibility
+  - Updated to the new BirDog API 2.0.
+    - _Note: this is a substantially different API, so there may be breaking changes with your previous setup.
+This also requires your converter updated to the latest LTS firmware or newer._

 ### v1.0.1